LP-CDF/AMi_Image_Analysis/README.md

     * MARCO tensorflow model (https://storage.googleapis.com/marco-168219-model/savedmodel.zip)
       One version of this model is included in saved_model/ Methodology details are published in [[2]](#2)
+    * opencv for the automatic cropping tool (tested with opencv 4.0.1 manually compiled on CentOS 7)
+    * NumPy

     Known issues:
     * On Raspbian, you must ensure that package qt5-image-formats-plugins is installed